nicopicchio/api-prisma-many-to-many-demo/README.md

 * Run npx prisma migrate reset to execute the existing migrations & data seed.
 Press y when it asks if you're sure.

 ## Instructions
+Your instructor will demo:
-Your instruction will demo implementing a many to many relationship between Users and Channels, updating the seed file to add and connect some users and channels, and returning the related data from the `GET /channels` and `GET /users endpoints`.
+* Implementing a many to many relationship between Users and Channels
+* Updating the seed file to add and connect some users and channels
+* Returning the related data from the `GET /channels` and `GET /users endpoints`.

 ## References
 * [Prisma Many to Many](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#relational-databases)